EstebanMonge/kanboard_imap_tasks/README.md

 =====================

-- Create tasks by mails fetched from IMAP
+- Create tasks by email fetched from IMAP

 Author
 ------